BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 Hoste and Eeckhout [@hoste2007microarchitecture] propose metrics to characterise an application independent to the corresponding microarchitectural characteristics.
 In this work, Hoste and Eeckout show that despite being useful when locating performance bottlenecks [@ganesan2008performance] [@prakash2008performance], the conventional microarchitecture-dependent characteristics are misleading when used as a basis on which to differentiate benchmark applications.
 The dependent characteristics typically include instructions per cycle (IPC) and miss rates -- cache, branch misprediction and translation look-aside buffer (TLB) -- and are collected from hardware performance counter results, typically PAPI.
-However, the results generated from them is misleading as they either indicate two benchmark applications are similar if they have similar hardware performance counter results or different, since they have different counter results, and this analysis potentially hides the underlying, inherent program behaviour.
+The results generated from them is misleading as they either indicate two benchmark applications are similar if they have similar hardware performance counter results or different, since they have different counter results, and this analysis potentially hides the underlying, inherent program behaviour.
 Additionally, microarchitecture-dependent characteristics are increasingly limited as they are heavily variable between systems, results are machine dependent since CPU architectures significantly differ in pipeline depth and cache size.

 Instead Hoste propose a higher level metric framework based on results which do not vary between microarchitecture -- the Microarchitecture-independent workload characterization.